 members checking in objects, crosschecking of field forms,

-from the water washing of excavated sediments.
+from the water screening of excavated sediments.
 All recovered

-objects and documentation will be transported to the Landmark's
+objects and documentation are transported to the Landmark's

 Quaternary Research Center (QRC) for additional processing